iredmail/docs/en_US/integrations/0-integration.netdata.linux.md

-netdata ships a lot modular config files to gather information of softwares running on the server, they have very good default settings and most config files don't need your attention at all. but some applications do require extra settings.
+netdata ships a lot modular config files to gather information of softwares running on the server, they have very good default settings and most config files don't need your attention at all, including:

+* System resources (CPU, RAM, disk I/O, etc)
+* Nginx log file monitoring
+* Fail2ban jails
+* Memcached
+* ...

+But some applications do require extra settings, we will cover them below.

 ### Monitor Nginx and php-fpm